tboue/testTravisCIPicocli/README.md

 ## Outline ##

-The goal of this project is to propose a working [TRAVIS CI](https://travis-ci.com/) configuration that will compile a java project into a jar and a windows executable thought [graalVM](https://www.graalvm.org/docs/getting-started/) compilation.
+The goal of this project is to propose a working [TRAVIS CI](https://travis-ci.com/) configuration that will compile a java project into a jar and a windows executable through [graalVM](https://www.graalvm.org/docs/getting-started/) compilation.
 The command line interactions are created by using [picocli](https://picocli.info/).

 ## How to use ##